New York Digital Government Summit 2025 Banner

 Overview

-Winners of the 2024 Best of New York Awards will be celebrated on September 24th at the New York Digital Government Summit in Albany.
+Winners of the 2025 Best of New York Awards will be celebrated on Thursday, September 18 at the New York Digital Government Summit in Albany.
 Please submit your nominations here.
-Nominations close on Friday, August 16, 2024.
+Nomination closes on Tuesday, August 5, 2025.

 A message from our Keynote Speaker